RHS Growing Guides

 Pruning and Training

 Most nectarines should be pruned annually to keep them in good shape, healthy and productive, although some naturally compact varieties, such as ‘Nectarella’, need little or no pruning.
+Nectarine fruits are produced almost entirely on shoots made the previous year, so pruning aims to replace old fruited wood with new, young wood.

 - Newly planted nectarine trees should be pruned after the buds open in early spring

 Nectarine trees are best grown as fans against a sunny wall or fence, so they produce a good crop that ripens well.
 Fans have a short trunk topped with a flat fan of radiating branches.
 They take up little ground space and are usually kept at a manageable size of about 1.8m (6ft) tall (the height of a fence panel) and up to 3.5m (12ft) across.
+Fans make an attractive garden feature and are also useful if space is limited.
+These compact trees are easier to hand-pollinate and harvest than larger free-standing trees, and protecting them from frost, peach leaf curl and birds is also easier (see Problems, below).
+However, they do need careful pruning and training – see our guides below.

 Harvesting

-If picked before they’re fully ripe, nectarines can be placed in a fruit bowl to ripen indoors, but will not match fruits ripened on the tree.
-That’s why home-grown nectarines are so superior to anything you can buy in the shops.
+Nectarines are best eaten as soon as possible after picking, ideally straight from the tree when still warm from the sun.
+If picked before they’re fully ripe, they will ripen indoors, but the flavour won’t match up to fruits ripened on the tree.
+That’s why home-grown nectarines are so much better than those you buy in the shops.

 Problems

-Nectarine trees need a very warm, sheltered location and lots of sunshine to crop well and ripen outdoors in the UK.
+Nectarine trees need a very warm, sheltered location and lots of sunshine to fruit well and ripen fully outdoors in the UK.
+Fruiting problems may include:

-- Failure to ripen may be caused by cool weather and lack of sun.
+Failure to ripen may be caused by cool weather and lack of sun.
 Training trees against a sunny wall will help to ripen the fruits.
-In colder regions, consider growing in a greenhouse or polytunnel.
+In colder regions, consider growing in a greenhouse or polytunnel

-- Poor fruit development or fruit being shed may be due to insufficient or inconsistent watering.
+Poor fruit development or fruit being shed may be due to insufficient or inconsistent watering

-- Split fruit may be caused by overwatering or wet weather during ripening.
+Split fruit may be caused by overwatering or wet weather during ripening

 Get involved